-- A Level minimum of BB or CDD.
-One A Level must be in Maths and either a Technology or Science-based subject, or equivalent qualification(s) - BTEC QCF Extended Diploma grade MMP, BTEC QCF Diploma grade DM - If you've got other qualifications or relevant experience, please contact The Gateway for further advice before applying. - International entry requirements and application quidance can be found here - Successful completion of the International Foundation Year in Science and Engineering guarantees entry on to this course
+- A Level minimum of BB or CDD to include Maths and either a Technology or Science-based subject. - BTEC QCF Extended Diploma grade MMP, BTEC QCF Diploma grade DM - Applicants will normally be expected to hold GCSE English and Maths at grade C+/4 or above (or equivalent) - If you've got other qualifications or relevant experience, please contact The Gateway for further advice before applying. - International entry requirements and application guidance can be found here - Successful completion of the BSc(Hons) Science and Engineering with Foundation Year guarantees entry on to this course - Successful completion of the International Foundation Year in Science and Engineering guarantees entry on to this course